 After all the intense soul food, you may feel inclined to let your body cool down with a sweet and refreshing Coconut Shoot with Shrimp and Thai Salad, or if you’re too apprehensive to try raw shrimp roadside, the Raw Shrimp with Sour and Spicy Dressing.

-For a place with a menu that’s a whopping 17 pages-long with hundreds of recipes, only a mother’s love can explain Auntie Ying’s ability to fill each and every dish with flavour, texture, and this much love.
+For a place with a menu that’s a whopping 17 pages-long with hundreds of recipes, it’s a wonder how each and every dish is filled with such flavour, texture, and this much love.

 Kram is located at 113 Phop Mit Alley, Khwaeng Khlong Tan Nuea, Khet Watthana, Krung Thep Maha Nakhon 10110, Thailand, p.+66 2 258 8170.
 Open Mon-Fri 11.30am — 2.30pm and 5.30pm — 10pm and Sat-Sun 11am — 11pm.